50+ Split Test Ideas for A/B Testing Your Cold Email Campaigns

 10. No “re” and with “re” in Follow-ups

 Most people see a “re:” in front of a subject line and perk up.
-This is why pretty much every follow up people send via LeadFuze has it.
-In fact, it’s automatically generated in our tool.
+This is why we recommend pretty much every follow up people send has it.
 That’s just how effective it is (typically).

 But, as with many popular tactics, the appeal wears off.
 Everyday there are more people who say, “fool me once” to the re: tactic.